 The Diagnostic Image Analysis Group's goal is to improve image analysis tools for clinicians.
-Since 2015, deep learning has become an essential tool for artificial intelligence, substatially improving the acurracy and generalizability on developed image classification techniques.
-In order to create high quality deep learning based algorithms for clinical practice, DIAG's AI researchers require the use of high-power general purpose graphic processing units (GPGPUs).
+Since 2015, deep learning has become an essential tool for artificial intelligence, substantially improving the accuracy and generalizability on developed image classification techniques.
+In order to create high quality deep-learning based algorithms for clinical practice, AI researchers require the use of high-power general-purpose graphic processing units (GPGPUs).

-SOL is DIAG's deep learning infrastructure.
-It offers researches access to a centralized pool of GPGPUs.
+SOL is the RTC Deep Learning's infrastructure.
+It offers researchers access to a centralized pool of GPGPUs.
 It is used to create state-of-the-art tools for detecting and classifying illnesses and quantify extent and identify possible treatment options for diseases.

-SOL is a compute cluster which consists of 30 compute nodes that give access to a pool of 80 GPUs (mainly NVIDIA GTX1080Ti and RTX2080Ti cards), a dedicated 500 TB storage server for serving data to deep learning compute nodes using 20 GBit networking, and a Prometheus+Grafana based monitoring solution to monitor the activity and health of the cluster.
+SOL is a compute cluster which consists of 40 compute nodes that give access to a pool of 100 GPUs (mainly NVIDIA GTX1080Ti and RTX2080Ti cards), a dedicated 500 TB storage server for serving data to deep learning compute nodes using 20 Gbit networking, and a Prometheus+Grafana based monitoring solution to monitor the activity and health of the cluster.

-The SOL compute cluster now runs reliably since mid 2017.
-The cluster is planned to steadily grow until then end of 2019 when it will reach its maximum design capacity of 100 GPUs.
+The SOL compute cluster now runs reliably since mid-2017.
+The cluster is planned to steadily grow until the end of 2019 when it will reach its maximum design capacity of 100 GPUs.
 After this point, plans are to consolidate and upgrade old hardware and to remove non-stardard components and compute nodes from the cluster.